 Exercise a high degree of caution in Gabon because of the high levels of crime.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- Strikes and political demonstrations can occur across Gabon, especially in the capital Libreville and in Port Gentil.
-Avoid large crowds, protests and demonstrations where possible as they may turn violent.
+- Strikes and political demonstrations can occur across Gabon, especially in Libreville and Port Gentil.
+Avoid large crowds, protests and demonstrations as they may turn violent.
 Be alert and monitor the local media for upcoming political demonstrations and strikes.

-- Incidents of violent crime, including robberies and armed attacks, have been known to occur, especially in the cities of Libreville and Port Gentil.
+- Incidents of violent crime, including robberies and armed attacks, have been known to occur, especially in Libreville and Port Gentil.
 Avoid displays of wealth, as this can make you a target for crime.
 See

 Safety and security.